-Hanalei Bay is located on the North Shore of Kauai surrounded by lush green rugged mountains.
+Hanalei Bay is on the North Shore of Kauai, surrounded by lush green rugged mountains.
 The bay is lined with about 2 miles of beaches and shaped like a crescent moon.

-During the summer you can capture the water as smooth as silk or you can visit during the winter and see surfers flocking from all areas of the island to ride the large waves (sometimes up to 20 feet).
+During the summer, you can capture the water as smooth as silk or visit during the winter and see surfers flocking from all island areas to ride the giant waves (sometimes up to 20 feet).

 How to Get There:

 From Lihue, take HI-56 N (Kuhio Highway) for approximately 31 miles.
-Use caution as you will be crossing a “one way” bridge as you get closer to Hanalei Bay.
-Take a right on Aku Rd and that will lead you to Weke Rd., which you can either take a right to go to Hanalei Bay Pier or you can drive along Weke Rd to find parking for the beach.
+Use caution as you will be crossing a “one-way” bridge as you get closer to Hanalei Bay.
+Take a right on Aku Rd and that will lead you to Weke Rd.
+You can either take a right to go to Hanalei Bay Pier or drive along Weke Rd to find parking for the beach.

 Hanalei lookout is located off HI-56 N in Princeville and will be on your left as you are heading to Hanalei.